 Georgia Law prohibits conducting Domestic Violence Evaluations on convicted

-Our evaluations are conducted on cases referred by the Department of Family and
+conducted on cases referred by DFCS, divorce attorneys, and others,

-prior to adjudication and cases that do not fall under the Family Violence Act such as
+pre-adjudication cases and cases that do not fall under the Family Violence

 Anger Management Evaluations

-defense attorneys or the municipal and state courts for offenses related to lack of
+criminal defense attorneys or the courts for offenses related to lack of

-Violent offenses involving two non-related individuals would benefit from assessing
+impulse control.
+Violent offenses involving two non-related individuals would

-problems related to inappropriate discipline with children that may have led to
+to inappropriate discipline with children that may have led to parenting

 such as sexual deviations and/or issues related to childhood trauma.

-individual is presenting symptoms of an addictive disease and/or a co–occurring
+presenting symptoms of an addictive disease and/or a co–occurring psychiatric disorder.
+Our

-report.
-For each type of clinical evaluation we administer a number of psychometric tests
+For each type of clinical evaluation we administer a number of psychometric tests and review

-and review collateral documentation such as court documents, hospital, medical and
+collateral documentation such as court documents, hospital, medical and treatment records and